Growing Pains: Cameron's religion

-In 1992, Alan Thicke appeared in the pilot episode of the sitcom Hangin' with Mr. Cooper.
-He appeared in the pre-credits teaser scene, alongside series star Mark Curry, humorously referencing the pilot episode being filmed on the same set used as the Seavers' home on Growing Pains.
+Cameron's conversion, specifically his behavior after becoming a Protestant, is said to have alienated him from his fellow cast members, as he did not invite any of them to his 1991 wedding to Chelsea Noble, who recurred as Mike's on-off love interest-turned-girlfriend, Kate McDonnell, during the show's last three seasons.
+The creative clashes between Cameron and executive producers Marshall, Guntzelman and Sullivan are said to have prompted the three showrunners, along with co-executive producer/writer David Kendall and director John Tracy, to quit the series following the sixth season.
+Dan Wilcox replaced Marshall, Sullivan and Guntzelman for what would be the show's final season.

-After the series was canceled, Kirk Cameron did not maintain contact with his former co-stars and did not speak to Tracey Gold for eight years.
-Cameron has stated that this was not due to any animosity on his part toward any of his former cast-members but an outgrowth of his desire to start a new life away from the entertainment industry.
-In 2000, Cameron revealed he apologized to his TV family for some of his prior behavior, saying, "If I could go back, I think I could make decisions that were less inadvertently hurtful to the cast--like talking and explaining to them why I just wanted to have my family at my wedding."
+Cameron did not maintain contact with his former co-stars and did not speak to Gold for eight years after the series ended.
+Cameron has stated that this was not due to any animosity on his part toward any of his former cast members, but an outgrowth of his desire to start a new life away from the entertainment industry.
+In 2000, Cameron revealed he apologized to his television family for some of his prior behavior, saying, "If I could go back, I think I could make decisions that were less inadvertently hurtful to the cast--like talking and explaining to them why I just wanted to have my family at my wedding."